wgould91/Aire-Logic-Technical-Test/README.md

 Lists all open bug report titles.

-Submit an open title to the **Enter Bug Title** Box to view the bug report description.
+Submit an open title to the **Enter Bug Title** Bbx to view the bug report description.

 ### Closed Bugs

-All closed bugs are listed here for easy of finding, should they need t be reopened.
+All closed bugs are listed here for ease of viewing, should they need to be reopened.

 ### New Users